 • Petroglyphs: Large black boulder with several giraffes on the front, several elephants on the right side and a few mediocre humans on the back left.

 • La Cathedral (3 large arches).
-These were unusual in that they were higher, vertical in shape.
+These were unusual in that they were higher, and vertical in shape.
 One was very large (I’m guessing one of the tallest arches in the world – Shipton’s Arch near Kashgar, China is the largest vertical arch in the world).
 Nearby were two more arches, one sitting on the top of the rock.

 • The Mushrooms.
 Some small pillars eroded on the bottom.